PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 ## Deployment notes

 - VNET Peering will be deployed when Hub and Spoke are selected
-- Azure Firewall policy doesn't have any rules configured
 - ICMPv4 Firewall rule will be enabled on Virtual Machines
 - Route tables incl.
 Default route will be deployed if Azure Firewall is selected (0.0.0.0/0 -> Azure Firewall)
-- Network Security group will be deplyed to 'default' subnet only
+- Network Security group will be deplyed to 'default' subnets only
 - At deployemt use a /16 subnet. every VNET (Hub and Spoke VNET's) will get a /24 subnet
 - Hub VNET will always get the first available /24 subnet, first spoke the second subnet etc. see subnet details: